rust-lang/blog.rust-lang.org/posts/inside-rust/2024-05-07-this-development-cycle-in-cargo-1.79.md

 We can always add a second style later, if we so wished.

 <!-- team meeting: 2024-04-16 -->
-Our test case for this functionality is deprecatoing implicit features in Edition 2024.
+Our test case for this functionality is deprecating implicit features in Edition 2024.
-We modeled this as a deprecation warning when implicit features exist in all current Editions while Edition 2024 would report the optional dependency as unused ([#13778](https://github.com/rust-lang/cargo/pull/13778)).
+We modeled this as a deprecation warning for implicit features in existing Editions while Edition 2024 will report the optional dependency as unused ([#13778](https://github.com/rust-lang/cargo/pull/13778)).
 We discussed how we wanted to model unused optional dependemncies.
-At a high level, the  most direct way is we just change how we generate features based on the edition.
+At a high level, the  most direct way is we change how we internally enumerate features to be based on the edition.
 However, this doesn't play well with registry packages.
-We resolve them off of the Index which doesn't have the full `Cargo.toml`, particularly the Edition, and prior versions of Cargo would read these Index entries and generate implicit features, breaking on upgrade without extra care.
+We resolve them off of the Index which doesn't have the full `Cargo.toml`, particularly the Edition, and prior versions of Cargo would read these Index entries and generate implicit features, breaking on upgrade of Cargo without extra care.
 Maybe we should work to support the Edition in the Index but we don't need to do that now.
 We ended up stripping unused optional dependencies from the published `Cargo.toml` and the Index.
 The way this was done also means they won't show up in `Cargo.lock` like unused `workspace.dependencies`.